 Furthermore, the report also magnifies Drupal's growing momentum – key performance indicators include: 611,000 members on drupal.org, 250,000 downloads per month, 400,000 Drupal sites based in Drupal, 4400 modules, and 741 contributors of the last release.
 While numbers do not always tell the entire story, the signs of Drupal’s maturity are encouraging and worrisome to our proprietary counterparts.

 Acquia also correctly points out that Drupal offers something that technology executive's lust for more than anything – innovation.
 First released in 2001, Drupal continues to evolve at a breakneck pace.
 Drupal’s latest release, version seven (7), will include a host of changes for the better based on the collective input and contributions of an international community of developers working towards a united cause.
-However, the proprietary platforms are driven by financial pressures – for instance, here is what the paper had to say about Vignette:
+However, the proprietary platforms are driven by financial pressures. title="" />

 The naysayers will try to split hairs over the numbers in the report or try to erroneously point out other hidden costs associated with extending or customizing Drupal, but they would be naïve in doing so.
 The proprietary WCMs cannot evade the fact that their costly licensing fees does not equate to better short or long term value over Drupal.
 In the past, they have been able to because “nobody has been fired for choosing Microsoft” or other more name recognizable logos.
 The times are rapidly changing though – the customer now has better options that they once lacked, and more precedence from enterprise-level organizations getting on the train.